Code of Ethics (Updated 2026)

 4

-Accurately describe artistic methods, materials, and inspirations.
+Accurately represent artistic methods, materials, and processes